Activities & Committees

 At CBT, we embrace the commandment of Tikun Olam and our community is very involved in local and national efforts to create a more just world and sustainable environment for all.

-The B’nai Tikvah Choir, under the expert direction of Cantor Jennie Chabon, performs at High Holidays and through the year.
+The B’nai Tikvah Choir, under the expert direction of Rabbi Jennie Chabon, performs at High Holidays and through the year.
 Additionally, the choir participates in different local choral festivals.
 The choir is open to all members with a love for music.
 Think you might be interested?
 We’d love to have you join!
-Contact Cantor Chabon.
+Contact Rabbi Chabon.

 CBT has sponsored a softball team in Jewish softball league for many, many years.
 The season runs from March through July with games played Sunday mornings at Walnut Creek’s Heather Farms.
 The league is comprised of teams representing various East Bay synagogues and other Jewish organizations.
 CBTs most recent league championship occurred in 2008.
 Interested in winning next year’s championship with us (or at least have fun trying)?
 Contact Bruce Meyers.